datacenter/acitoolkit/docs/source/cableplan.rst

 not in the second.

-For example, assume that in the above example, the second cable plan read from the :file:`cableplan2.xml` does not have switch "Spine3" and the first cable plan does have it.
+For example, assume that in the above example, the second cable plan read from the :file:`cableplan2.xml` file does not have switch "Spine3" and the first cable plan does have it.
 The following example will print all of the switches in the first cable plan and not in the second.::